USS LSM(R)-188

 USS LSM(R)-188 was the lead ship of her class of twelve Landing Ship Medium (Rocket) of the United States Navy during World War II.
 The ship took part in the Battle of Okinawa.

 The interim group of 12 LSM(R)s transited the Panama Canal via San Diego, Honolulu, and the Philippines, headed for battle against Japan in March 1945.
 Unaware of their destination, the crews were nonetheless well equipped and trained.
-In a preliminary assault on 26 March 1945, they laid down a rocket barrage at dawn on Kerama Retta, a small cluster of islands off the southwestern shore of Okinawa, Japan.
-This allowed the US Marines to land and control the islands and the harbor for the protection of the hospital, floating drydock, and supply and communication ships.
+In a preliminary assault on 26 March 1945, they laid down a rocket barrage at dawn on Kerama Retto Island Group, a small cluster of islands off the southwestern shore of Okinawa, Japan.
+This allowed the US Marines to land and control the islands and the harbor for the protection of the hospital, floating dry dock, and supply and communication ships.
 The early dawn assault surprised the Japanese; the Marines took control with minimal casualties and established this haven for damaged ships.

-Service History
+Service history

 During World War II LSM(R) 188 was assigned to the Asiatic Pacific theater.
 At that time, the fleet was under the command of Admiral Spruance and named the Fifth fleet.
 Vice Admiral Richmond Kelly Turner was Commander of Amphibious Forces Pacific and was to be in charge of operations until the beachhead was established.
 The Kerama Retto islands were a small chain of islands 15 miles west of the southwest tip of Okinawa.
-The invasion of the Kerma Retto was an opportunity to break in all twelve of the 188-class LSM(R)s.
+The invasion of the Kerama Retto was an opportunity to break in all twelve of the 188-class LSM(R)s.
 One of the reasons that Admiral Turner wanted to capture Kerama Retto was his knowledge that the Japanese Sea Raiding Units had suicide boats hidden there.
 On the morning of 29 March, three of these boats attacked the LSM(R)-189 but were promptly destroyed.
 The northern half of the six-mile-wide invasion beach was assigned to Task Force 53, under the command of Rear Admiral Lawrence F. Reifsnider.
 The LSMRs involved in the invasion on 1 April 1945 as part of the Northern Tractor Flotilla included LSM(R)-194, LSM(R)-195, LSM(R)-196, LSM(R)-197, LSM(R)-198, and LSM(R)-199.
 The southern half of the six-mile-wide invasion beach was assigned to Task Force 55, commanded by Rear Admiral John Leslie Hall, Jr. The assault troops were under Major General John R. Hodge.
 The southern support craft included LSM(R)-189, LSM(R)-190, LSM(R)-191, LSM(R)-192, and LSM(R)-193.